 Vegans interested in eating a ketogenic diet to manage a health condition should focus on basing meals around tempeh, tofu, seitan, and some mock meats.
 Vegan cheese is also keto-friendly.
 Mushrooms, leafy greens, and cruciferous vegetables like broccoli and cauliflower are packed with essential nutrients.
 Tasty plant fats like avocado and coconut are super satiating, and nuts, nut butters, and seeds are great for snacking throughout the day.
 Leave a little room for antioxidant-rich berries, fermented foods to help your gut, and sea vegetables to boost your iodine.
 And, of course, B12 supplements are still necessary.

-Thankfully, there are already nutritionists out there working to dispel the myth that low-carb diets need to be based around animal products: Liz MacDowell, the founder of the website Meat Free Keto, is coming out with a vegan keto cookbook this fall, and the website Vegan at Heart was created by vegans on low-carb diets to show people how to eat a more compassionate version of the keto diet.
+Thankfully, there are already nutritionists out there working to dispel the myth that low-carb diets need to be based around animal products: Liz MacDowell, the founder of the website Meat Free Keto, is coming out with a vegan keto cookbook this fall.

 At the end of the day, it’s important to remember that we need all three macronutrients—carbs, fat, and protein—to function at our best.
 Whether you want to eat high-carb, high-fat, or take a more balanced approach, we can find a way to do it that doesn’t harm animals or our planet.